 This is a great way to use up all those pretty notebooks you have laying around.
 Or is it just me that does that?

 Plus, if you need a pep talk throughout the day, you can pull a card for inspiration and guidance.

-Check the carousel below for a few of my favorite affirmation and manifestation decks.
+Here are a few of my favorite affirmation card decks:

-How do I know which journals for manifesting are right for me?
+How do I know which manifestation journals are right for me?

 If you’re just starting out with manifestation, I recommend reading my post about the best manifestation books.

 Most of these books include guidance on journaling, the law of attraction, and other manifestation techniques, and can help you decide which one is best for you.

 About the author